Bridging the Gap - Tender Opportunity

 Please also respond to the following questions (max 250 words per question):

 We are aware that an understanding of recruitment practices and an appreciation of mental health problems and services will be important for this project.
-As a result, whilst bearing in mind the budget for this project, we are open to this being a collaborative project between a number of organisations with different specialisms.
+As a result, while bearing in mind the budget for this project, we are open to this being a collaborative project between a number of organisations with different specialisms.

 Deadline for expressions of interest: 9am Wednesday 11 November 2020